-This tour was my first time in Germany, and what drew me to this tour is the powerful history of the country.
+This tour was my first trip to Germany, and what drew me to this tour is the powerful history of the country.
 From the medieval period up to the modern day, Germany has a unique story and vibrant cultural history.
 Many people think of World War II when they see this tour is called Historic Germany, but exploring this country’s past is so much more than the World Wars.
 It is full of beautiful landscapes, old walled cities and, more recently, the divided country at the center of the Cold War.
 The more I explored, the more I realized that Germany was quickly becoming one of my favorite European countries!
 I’ve narrowed it down to five unforgettable experiences that I had on tour.

-East Side Gallery, Berlin
+Berlin’s East Side Gallery

 When I thought of visiting Berlin, going to the East Side Gallery was one of the top items on my to-do list, but I found it was much different than I expected.
 The remains of the Berlin Wall are called the East Side Gallery, a kilometer-long strip of wall covered with colorful and powerful graffiti.
 In my mind I had pictured a museum-like environment, but that is definitely not the case.
 Instead, people walk by the wall on their way to work and only travelers stopped to look.
 Some Berliners even support tearing down this symbol of a painful past to build and develop the city.

 Part of what I was looking for in my trip to Germany was to see remnants of 16th century Germany.
-Touring Gorlitz allowed me to experience this incredible history.
-Since so much of Germany was destroyed during World War II, the experience of a town like Gorlitz really takes you back in time.
+Touring Görlitz allowed me to experience this incredible history.
+Since so much of Germany was destroyed during World War II, the experience of a town like Görlitz really takes you back in time.
 Our guide showed us 16th century ceilings and took us on a walk through the gorgeous city.
-I was surprised to learn that lots of movies are filmed in this town because it is so picturesque.
+I was surprised to learn that a lot of movies are filmed in this town because it is so picturesque.
 At the restaurant where we ate for lunch (across the river in Poland), the actors and actresses from the movie the Grand Budapest Hotel had signed the wall!

 Celebrating Vatertag in Bamberg

 On May 14th, our group was in Bamberg getting ready to take a morning sightseeing tour of the city.
 Our tour guide told us that it would be busy downtown because it was Vatertag (Father’s Day), also known as Männertag (Men’s Day).
 He struggled to explain the holiday, saying that it doesn’t really translate into English because the holiday is a combination of Father’s Day and the religious holiday of Ascension Day, which has been celebrated in Germany since the 18th century.

 A traditional biergarten in Munich

-The final unforgettable experience I had was having a beer at a biergarten in Munich.
+The final unforgettable experience I had was enjoying a beer at a biergarten in Munich.
 You really feel like a local when you get to have a beer outside and meet other Germans sitting at your table.
 While it may seem intimidating to have to share your table with other people, it is by far the best way to learn more about the German way of life.
 Traveling is all about having different cultural experiences and cold beer and good people are definitely the way to go in Munich!